beammeout/nvim-bsd-lazy/README.md

 # Beamer's nvim config
-Nvim config tested on FreeBSD with lazy plugin manager
+Neovim config tested on FreeBSD with lazy plugin manager

-## Pre-requisits
+## Pre-requisites
-install lua51 and luarocks51 and git
+install `neovim`, `lua51`, `luarocks51` and `git`

 ## On OpenBSD
-Installing pkg_add luarocks-lua51 is enough, it will also install various lua versions.
-You will get reminder to create the necessary simlinks for luarocks.
+Installing luarocks with `pkg_add luarocks-lua51` is usually enough.
+It will also install various lua versions.
+You will be reminded to create the necessary simlinks for luarocks:
 ```
  ln -sf /usr/local/bin/luarocks-5.1 /usr/local/bin/luarocks
  ln -sf /usr/local/bin/luarocks-admin-5.1 /usr/local/bin/luarocks-admin